 - To a friend.
 Talking things through with someone you trust can sometimes help.

-- University support services: If you are a student you can talk to your Personal Tutor, or a Welfare Adviser.
+- University support services: If you are a student you can talk to your Personal Tutor, or a Wellbeing Advisor.
 This University service offers support and advice on issues affecting your student life, with signposting and referral to more specialist services.
 If you're not sure where to go, this is a good place to start.
 It is a free confidential, impartial service where students can get advice and information on academic and personal issues, including advice on procedures and representation at hearings.

 - Student Minds can help whether you are looking for support for your own mental health at university, support for a friend or loved one, or for services that might be available to you as a student.